igneus/simple-volpiano-web-editor/README.md

 # Simple Volpiano Editor

-Wep page which lets you enter [Volpiano](http://www.fawe.de/volpiano/) code in a textarea, renders music preview (if you have the font installed) and highlights spaces (which I consider particularly error-prone when manually typing Volpiano).
+Web page which lets you enter [Volpiano](http://www.fawe.de/volpiano/) code in a textarea, renders music preview (if you have the font installed) and highlights spaces (which I consider particularly error-prone when manually typing Volpiano).